 HerePro Manual

 HerePro is a professional High Precision Multi-band RTK Navigation module.
 It supports various GNSS options such as BeiDou, Galileo, GLONASS, GPS, QZSS.
-Connecting 2 HerePro modules, as base and rover respectively, can complete a precise Multi-band Multi-GNSS RTK system.
-The HerePro rover and base are identical in both software and hardware.
-Parameter setting is the only distinction.
+To establish a precise Multi-band Multi-GNSS RTK system, follow these steps to connect two HerePro modules, one serving as the base and the other as the rover.
+It's important to note that both the HerePro rover and base have identical software and hardware, with the only variation being in the parameter settings.

-HerePro uses multi-frequency DGNSS signals with advanced algorithms to converge on an RTK Fix in seconds, achieving more reliable centimeter level positioning.
+HerePro utilizes multi-frequency DGNSS signals with advanced algorithms to converge on an RTK Fix in seconds, achieving more reliable centimeter level positioning.

 1. Equipped with u-blox F9P, a professional high precision Multi-band RTK navigation module.